 No matter what you choose to include in your morning meeting, remember the following essential elements:

-- Build a morning meeting routine, but also keep it fresh with fun additions and activities.
+- Build a morning meeting routine and keep it fresh with fun additions and activities.

 - Be willing to adapt the structure of your meetings to meet the developmental needs of your students.